enatega/food-delivery-singlevendor/README.md

 ## :question: What is included: <a id="heading-1"></a>

-Our solution contains three separate modules.
+Our food delivery solution contains three separate modules for order management.
 These include the admin panel, the delivery app and the rider app.
 Below, the capabilities of all three modules have been listed:

 - The admin panel receives the orders that can be placed via the customer app.
 It also allows managing the restaurant’s orders as well as the riders’ accounts.(Run on node version 14)